SecNet-mi/SecNet/README.md

 ## Requirements

-- Python 3.10 or newer
+- Python 3.10
 - PyTorch 2.2.2
-- NumPy
+- Numpy 1.26.3 (Numpy 2.x.x may cause errors in EEG processing)
 - Other dependencies can be found in `requirements.txt`.